StackVista/stackstate-docs/develop/developer-guides/custom-functions/view-health-state-configuration-functions.md

 * `healthState`
 * `propagatedHealthState`

-This can be used to query particular elements in the view.
+Use to query particular elements in the view.
 In the example below, a CRITICAL state will be returned if any component of type DB reports a `DEVIATING` state.
 In all other cases a CLEAR state will be returned:

 ```groovy
 if (viewSummary.getStates().any{elementState -> (elementState.type == "DB") && (elementState.healthState >= healthStates.DEVIATING ) } ) {